Reine576/SBA-HTML-CSS-JS/README.md

 # SBA-HTML-CSS-JS  ANGEL's TENNIS CLUB

 This is a Tennis Club website.
-Here you are able to Register for tennis sessions, OR as a Coach and memeber of Angel's Tennis Club, you are able to reserve courts for coaching incoming players/students.
+Here you are able to Register for tennis sessions, OR as a Coach and member of Angel's Tennis Club, you are able to reserve courts for coaching incoming players/students.

 For Front End, HTML, CSS and Bootstrap were used.
 For Backend, JavaScript was used.
 To be brief I used JavaScript for creating some of the tables and populating them.